Celebrating 30 Years of Service

 Hawk Circle for Your

-Authentic native crafts, skills challenges, awareness and social games.
+Authentic nature crafts, skills challenges, awareness and social games.

 Beautiful wilderness retreat setting with low tick and poison ivy presence.